January 27, 2023

 “Considering all these problems, we designed a program where are objectives were to: decrease goat mortality rates; educate people about the proper growth of the goats; instil scientific management practices; and increase income for goat owners.”
 He said.

 Goats are largely kept and managed by women and poor families, whose ‘voice’ is negligible and who are vastly unorganized.
 And goat-rearers are usually poor, illiterate and marginalized.
-Hence a crucial part of the ACF program approach is the establishment of people’s institutions like Goat Based Livelihood Groups (GBLG) to provide peer learning and support.
+Hence a crucial part of the Ambuja Foundation program approach is the establishment of people’s institutions like Goat Based Livelihood Groups (GBLG) to provide peer learning and support.

 “From these groups we developed a community cadre of women who we called Pashu Sakhis – training them as para vets for the goats and collaborating with the Government also.”
 Sourav said.
 “Along with Pashu Sakhis, there were CLF (Community Livestock Facilitators) who could provide proper treatment to the goats across various villages and the cadre of people also supported them.”
 He said.